MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 While [each attack tends to vary, the core attack techniques are](https://attack.mitre.org/techniques/T1550/001/):

 - An attacker registers an app with an OAuth 2.0 provider, such as Microsoft Entra ID.
-- The app is configured in a way that makes it seem legitimate.
+- Applications are configured in a way that make them seem legitimate.
 For example, attackers might use the name of a popular product available in the same ecosystem.
-- The attacker gets a link directly from users, which may be done through conventional email-based phishing, by compromising a non-malicious website, or through other techniques.
+- The attacker gets a link directly from users, which might be done through conventional email-based phishing, by compromising a nonmalicious website, or through other techniques.
 - The user selects the link and is shown an authentic consent prompt asking them to grant the malicious app permissions to data.
 - If a user selects 'Accept', they grant the app permissions to access sensitive data.
 - The app gets an authorization code, which it redeems for an access token, and potentially a refresh token.